 - (A) Placement.
-Event placing shall be based on the final round, followed by the previous rounds results.
-Any skier that competes in contests the final round shall always place higher than the skiers who did not. - (B) Medal Round.
-If no final round can be held due to force majeure, then the final medal placement of skiers shall be determined by using the best score registered by each skier in the most recently completed round of the event.
+Event placing shall be based on the final round, followed by the results of the previous results rounds.
+Any skier that who competes in the final round shall always place higher than the skiers who did not. - (B) Medal Round.
+If no final round ean will be held due to force majeure, then the final medal placement of skiers shall be determined by using the best score registered by each skier in the most recently completed round of the event.